When are credit balance refunds commonly issued?

 Frequently, students receive federal financial assistance which is in excess of the charges on their student account and can be refunded to the student.
 Such refunds will be automatically processed and issued to the student via check or direct deposit.

-Students must officially withdraw from a course or the university to receive a reduction of tuition and standard fee charges.
-To officially withdraw from a course or the university the student must contact the Dean's office of the major college.
+Students must officially withdraw from a course or the semester to receive a reduction of tuition and standard fee charges.
+To officially withdraw from a course or the semester the student must contact the Dean's office of the major college.

 Note: Students who receive a refund of financial aid overpayment and later withdraw from the university may be required to repay a portion of refunded aid.
 The exact amount to be repaid to financial aid accounts will be determined by the amount of aid received, the educational costs incurred, and the length of time attended during the semester per federal regulations.

-A refund on a student account credit balance is processed 2 ways:
+A refund on a student account credit balance is processed two ways:

 For a more secure and timely refund, direct deposit is encouraged.